muhligs/gif/README.md

 gif() starts listening for plots to add to a gif file. gif() takes the parameters file and delay and produces a temporary environment.
+Note that the file path will be the current wd.
+The file name should not contain the path.
-Delay sets the time each plot is visible in the gif.
+Delay sets the time each plot is visible in the gif (milliseconds).
 Now use png.gif() in front of your plot command and close with dev.off() for each plot you wish to add to the gif.
 When last plot of the gif is made, run gif.off().
 This will produce the gif file in the current working directory.